uptane/uptane-standard/uptane-standard.md

 *SHALL* This word or the term "REQUIRED" mean that the definition is an absolute requirement of the specification.
 *SHALL NOT* This phrase means that the definition is an absolute prohibition of the specification.
-*SHOULD* This word or the adjective "RECOMMENDED" mean that, in particular circumstances, there may exist valid reasons to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course.
+*SHOULD* This word or the adjective "RECOMMENDED" mean that, in particular circumstances, there could exist valid reasons to ignore a particular item, but the full implications will be understood and carefully weighed before choosing a different course.
-*SHOULD NOT* This phrase or the phrase "NOT RECOMMENDED" mean that there may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.
+*SHOULD NOT* This phrase or the phrase "NOT RECOMMENDED" mean that there could exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications will be understood and the case carefully weighed before implementing any behavior described with this label.
 *MAY* This word or the adjective "OPTIONAL," mean that an item is truly optional.

 In order to be considered Uptane-compliant, an implementation SHALL follow all of these rules as specified in the document.

-Note that, following the recommendations of {{RFC2119}} imperatives of the type defined here "must be used with care and sparingly.
-In particular, they MUST only be used where it is actually required for interoperation or to limit behavior which has potential for causing harm (e.g., limiting retransmisssions)
+Note that, following the recommendations of {{RFC2119}}, imperatives of the type defined here will be used only when essential for security.

 ## Uptane role terminology